Methods of detecting exoplanets: Issues with red giant branch stars

+Advantages of the transit method

 The main advantage of the transit method is that the size of the planet can be determined from the light curve.
 When combined with the radial-velocity method (which determines the planet's mass), one can determine the density of the planet, and hence learn something about the planet's physical structure.
 The planets that have been studied by both methods are by far the best-characterized of all known exoplanets.

 The transit method also makes it possible to study the atmosphere of the transiting planet.
 When the planet transits the star, light from the star passes through the upper atmosphere of the planet.
 By studying the high-resolution stellar spectrum carefully, one can detect elements present in the planet's atmosphere.
 A planetary atmosphere, and planet for that matter, could also be detected by measuring the polarization of the starlight as it passed through or is reflected off the planet's atmosphere.

 Additionally, the secondary eclipse (when the planet is blocked by its star) allows direct measurement of the planet's radiation and helps to constrain the planet's orbital eccentricity without needing the presence of other planets.
 If the star's photometric intensity during the secondary eclipse is subtracted from its intensity before or after, only the signal caused by the planet remains.
 It is then possible to measure the planet's temperature and even to detect possible signs of cloud formations on it.
 In March 2005, two groups of scientists carried out measurements using this technique with the Spitzer Space Telescope.
 The two teams, from the Harvard-Smithsonian Center for Astrophysics, led by David Charbonneau, and the Goddard Space Flight Center, led by L. D. Deming, studied the planets TrES-1 and HD 209458b respectively.
 The measurements revealed the planets' temperatures: 1,060 K (790°C) for TrES-1 and about 1,130 K (860 °C) for HD 209458b.
 In addition, the hot Neptune Gliese 436 b is known to enter secondary eclipse.
 However, some transiting planets orbit such that they do not enter secondary eclipse relative to Earth; HD 17156 b is over 90% likely to be one of the latter.